DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 <!-- Hero / Introduction -->

-My work is deeply rooted in my community — the diverse communities of across BC's Mainland and the many unique areas throughout the province pose unique challenges facing BC’s nonprofit, public, and private sectors.
+My work is deeply rooted in my community — the diverse communities across Vancouver, British Columbia, and Canada pose unique challenges facing BC’s nonprofit, public, and private sectors.

 Based in Vancouver’s North Shore, I have great experience partnering with organizations across the Lower Mainland and British Columbia, and Canadian institutions more broadly.